Compare savings accounts for Irish savers

 Transfer your funds

-Transfer your chosen deposit amount to your savings account with a standard bank transfer.
+Transfer your chosen deposit amount to your Raisin Account via SEPA transfer.
 Our secure online banking platform gives you full control at all times.

 What are savings accounts for in Ireland?

 A savings account is not only a place to stow your money; it can also help you elevate your finances.
 Your money will grow based on the account’s interest rate and how much you deposit.
-And if your chosen provider offers savings account protection, eligible funds of up to €100,000 per bank and saver are protected if the bank collapses.
+And if your chosen provider offers deposit guarantee protection, eligible funds of up to €100,000 per person, per bank are protected if the bank collapses.

 As for what you save for, that can be absolutely anything.
 You might be thinking about saving for a house deposit, your wedding, retirement, or even a once-in-a-lifetime holiday.